-13. The defendant and its subsidiaries will cooperate fully and truthfully with the United States in the prosecution of this case, the current federal investigation of violations of federal antitrust and related criminal laws involving the manufacture or sale of automotive parts, any other federal investigation resulting therefrom, and any litigation or other proceedings arising or resulting from any such investigation to which the United States is a party (collectively "Federal Proceeding").
-The defendant's subsidiaries for purposes of this Plea Agreement are entities engaged in the manufacture or sale of automotive parts that the defendant directly or indirectly had a greater than 50% ownership interest in as of the date of signature of this Plea Agreement.
-Federal Proceeding includes, but is not limited to, an investigation, prosecution, litigation, or other proceeding regarding obstruction of, the making of a false statement or declaration in, the commission of perjury or subornation of perjury in, the commission of contempt in, or conspiracy to commit such offenses in a Federal Proceeding.
-Automotive parts for purposes of this Plea Agreement are limited to: AC generators, air bag sensors, air bags, air flow sensors, alternators, cam and crank sensors, electric power steering motors, electronic control units (ECU), exhaust gas recirculation valves (EGR), fuel injectors, fuel pumps, high intensity discharge ballasts (HID), ignition coils, integrated units, keyless entry systems, manifold absolute pressure sensors (MAP), purge control valves, starter motors, throttle bodies, variable cam timing (VCT), and variable valve timing (VVT).
-The full, truthful, and continuing cooperation of the defendant and its subsidiaries will include, but not be limited to:

-(a) producing to the United States all documents, information, and other materials, wherever located, not privileged under the attorney client privilege or the work product privilege, (and with translations into English), in the possession, custody, or control of the defendant or any of its subsidiaries, requested by the United States in connection with any Federal Proceeding;

-(b) using its best efforts to secure the full, truthful, and continuing cooperation, as defined in Paragraph 14 of this Plea Agreement, of the current and former directors, officers, and employees of the defendant or any of its subsidiaries, as may be requested by the United States, but excluding the five individuals listed in Attachment A filed under seal, including making these persons available in the United States and at other mutually agreed-upon locations, at the defendant's expense, for interviews and the provision of testimony in grand jury, trial, and other judicial proceedings in connection with any Federal Proceeding.
+- cooperate fully and truthfully with the United States in the prosecution of this case, the current federal investigation of violations of federal antitrust and related criminal laws involving the sale of seatbelts, any federal investigation resulting therefrom, and any litigation or other proceedings arising or resulting from any such investigation to which the United States is a party (collectively "Federal Proceeding").
+Federal Proceeding includes, but is not limited to, an investigation, prosecution, litigation, or other proceeding regarding obstruction of, the making of a false statement or declaration in, the commission of perjury or subornation of perjury in, the commission of contempt in, or conspiracy to commit such offenses in, a Federal Proceeding.
+The defendant's subsidiaries for purposes of this Plea Agreement are entities in which the defendant had a greater than 50% ownership interest as of the date of signature of this Plea Agreement.
+The full, truthful, and continuing cooperation of the defendant and its subsidiaries will include, but not be limited to: - (a) producing to the United States all documents, information, and other materials, wherever located, not protected under the attorney-client privilege or the work product doctrine (and with translations into English), in the possession, custody, or control of the defendant or any of its subsidiaries, requested by the United States in connection with any Federal Proceeding; and - (b) using its best efforts to secure the full, truthful, and continuing cooperation, as defined in Paragraph 14 of this Plea Agreement, of the current directors, officers, and employees of the defendant or any of its subsidiaries, as may be requested by the United States, but excluding Gary Walker (who had entered a separate plea agreement with the United States) and the 7 individuals listed in Attachment A filed under seal, including making these persons available in the United States and at other mutually agreed-upon locations, at the defendant's expense, for interviews and the provision of testimony in grand jury, trial, and other judicial proceedings in connection with any Federal Proceeding.
 Current directors, officers, and employees are defined for purposes of this Plea Agreement as individuals who are directors, officers, or employees of the defendant or any of its subsidiaries as of the date of signature of this Plea Agreement.